galitrahimtno/indy-hipe/text/didcom-over-xmpp/README.md

 Patient Alice (*xmpp:alice@foo.com/phone*) is having an XMPP chat session with Bob (*xmpp:bob@bar.com/laptop*), an employee of the local hospital.
 At some point in time, Bob proposes to Alice to establish a trusted electronic communication channel for future use.
 Bob uses the popular marketing term for "DIDCom", which Alice recognizes and accepts.
 Next Bob sends Alice a DIDCom Invitation to Connect via the chat channel.
 After Alice has confirmed that she understands the instructions, they disconnect the chat session.

-Following the instructions, Alice's agent creates a new XMPP service end point *xmpp:alice@did.foo.com/phone*.
-It sets up an XMPP chat session to the received address of Bob's agent, *xmpp:bob@did.bar.com/laptop*.
+Following the instructions, Alice's agent creates a new XMPP service end point *xmpp:alice@did.foo.com*.
+It sets up an XMPP chat session to the received address of Bob's agent, *xmpp:bob@did.bar.com*.
 The two agents perform the remainder of the DIDCom connection protocol to create a pairwise-DID-based trusted electronic communication channel.

 #### Use case 2a: An existing trusted electronic relationship is used during an electronic human-to-human communication to authenticate it

 Patient Alice is on the phone with Bob, an employee of the local hospital.
 At some point in time, Bob recogmizes that he needs to authenticate Alice.
 Bob sees that he already has a trusted electronic communication channel with Alice.
 Bob asks Alice to repeat a six-digit code that she is about to receive via the trusated communication channel.
-Next, Bob instructs his agent with XMPP service end point *xmpp:bob@did.bar.com/laptop*, to send a six-digit code to the XMPP service end point of Alice's agent, *xmpp:alice@did.foo.com/phone*.
+Next, Bob instructs his agent with XMPP service end point *xmpp:bob@did.bar.com*, to send a six-digit code to the XMPP service end point of Alice's agent, *xmpp:alice@did.foo.com*.
 Alice's agent receives the 6-digit code and presents it to Alice.
 Alice reads it back to Bob, upon which Bob can share the privacy-sensitive information with Alice.

 #### Use case 2b: An existing trusted electronic relationship is used to switch to another an electronic human-to-human communication without losing the call history

 Patient Alice has a Facebook chat with Bob, an employee of the local hospital.
 At some point in time, Bob recognizes that the information that he needs to share requires Alice to use a different, more secure communication channel.

-*Alexander, could you remind us how this use case would proceed?*
+Bob provides Alice with a reference, which Alice uses in the new more secure communication channel.

+*Editor's note: The use of DIDCom for use case 2b needs to be clarified.*

 ## Reference
 [reference]: #reference

-*text to be added*

-Provide guidance for implementers, procedures to inform testing, interface definitions, formal function prototypes, error codes, diagrams, and other technical details that might be looked up.
-Strive to guarantee that:

-- Interactions with other features are clear.
-- Implementation trajectory is well defined.
-- Corner cases are dissected by example.
+*Editor's note: add references*

 ## Drawbacks
 [drawbacks]: #drawbacks

-*text to be added*

-Why should we *not* do this?
+So far, no drawbacks have been identified.

 ## Rationale and alternatives
 [alternatives]: #alternatives

-*text to be added*

-- Why is this design the best in the space of possible designs?
-- What other designs have been considered and what is the rationale for not choosing them?
-- What is the impact of not doing this?
+All service endpoint examples from W3C's [Data Model and Syntaxes for Decentralized Identifiers (DIDs)](https://w3c-ccg.github.io/did-spec/) are HTTP.
+So if a consumer would want to be reachable for incoming DIDCom messages, then it should run an HTTP service on its consumer device and take actions to open firewalls (and handle network-address translations) towards its device.
+Such scenario is technically completely unrealistic, not to mention the security implications of such scenario.

+XMPP was specifically designed for icoming messages to consumer devices.
+XMPP's client-server structure overcomes any firewall issues.

 ## Prior art
 [prior-art]: #prior-art

-*text to be added*

-Discuss prior art, both the good and the bad, in relation to this proposal.
-A few examples of what this can include are:

-- Does this feature exist in other SSI ecosystems and what experience have their community had?
-- For other teams: What lessons can we learn from other attempts?
-- Papers: Are there any published papers or great posts that discuss this?
-If you have some relevant papers to refer to, this can serve as a more detailed theoretical background.

-This section is intended to encourage you as an author to think about the lessons from other implementers, provide readers of your proposal with a fuller picture.
-If there is no prior art, that is fine - your ideas are interesting to us whether they are brand new or if they are an adaptation from other communities.

-Note that while precedent set by other communities is some motivation, it does not on its own motivate an enhancement proposal here.
-Please also take into consideration that Indy sometimes intentionally diverges from common identity features.
+*Editor's note: add prior art*

 ## Unresolved questions
 [unresolved]: #unresolved-questions

-*text to be added*

-- What parts of the design do you expect to resolve through the enhancement proposal process before this gets merged?
-- What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
-- What related issues do you consider out of scope for this proposal that could be addressed in the future independently of the solution that comes out of this doc?
+*Editor's note: add unresolved questions*

 ## Security considerations
 [security]: #security-considerations

-*text to be added*
+*Editor's note: add security considerations*